abstrask/flux-helm-diff/README.md

 It makes it easy to determine the *effect* on the rendered Kubernetes manifests, e.g. when bumping chart version or changing the supplied Helm values.

-Combine with these awesome projects for maximum smoothness:
+Combine with these awesome projects for maximum workflow smoothness:

 - [dorny/paths-filter](https://github.com/dorny/paths-filter): Only run workflow if Helm files were changed
 - [alexellis/arkade-get](https://github.com/alexellis/arkade-get): Install dependencies